JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-Since the `Currency` is an abstract type, it is impossible to create an instance of it.
-Abstract types in Julia are used to create logical type hierarchies.
+Since the `Currency` is an abstract type, it is impossible to create an instance.
 Defining abstract type allows us to define methods for all subtypes of the abstract type at once.
 Now we can create the `BankAccount` type as follows.

 ```jldoctest currency; output=false
 struct BankAccount{C<:Currency}